jvmohr/FallGuysCharts/README.md

 ## Version History

+### 1.0.3 (3/21/2021)
+- General: Removed 'Fall Guys Slim.ipynb', changed remaining variables that used the camelCase naming convention to use underscores instead, and added special shows to fallGuysStructures.py
+- Graphs: Added a percent and an explode parameter for specialShowsPie

 ### 1.0.2 (3/20/2021)
-- General: Added info for Thin Ice Trials rounds and removed 'Fall Guys Slim.ipynb'
+- General: Added info for Thin Ice Trials rounds
 - Graphs: Added minutesPerWinBar(), winsBySeasonBar(), and specialShowsPie()
 - Statistics: Added getStreaks()